smatechnologies/ibm-i-agent-docs/docs/configuration/configuration.md

-Notice that this format for the LDA() keyword does not enclose DynVarName in the Special token characters (refer to above), because it will not be replaced, but will be used as the key value to fetch the LDA update instructions from all Type \"L\" dynamic variables that match the variable name.
+Notice that this format for the LDA() keyword does not enclose DynVarName in the Special token characters (refer to above), because it will not be replaced, but will be used as the key value to fetch the LDA update instructions from all Type "L" dynamic variables that match the variable name.
 Since each Dynamic Variable can only return up to 128 characters, it would be necessary to define 8 sequence numbers for the Type L Dynamic Variable name in order to account for all 1024 positions of the LDA.
 Of course, more sequence numbers may be used, so that smaller LDA content pieces can be managed more easily.

 When using the LDA() keyword in an OpCon IBM i job Call command line, remember that LSAM Dynamic Variables are able to call a user-defined